zubata88/mdgru/README.rst

 Usage on a High Performance Computing Cluster
 '''''''''''''''''''''''''''''''''''''''''''''
-The slurm submission file should look like this>
+The slurm submission file should look like this:

 ::